 O Lord God, to whom vengeance belongeth; O God, to whom vengeance belongeth, shew thyself.2 Lift up thyself, thou judge of the earth: render a reward to the proud.3 Lord, how long shall the wicked, how long shall the wicked triumph?4 How long shall they utter and speak hard things? and all the workers of iniquity boast themselves?5

 At the commencement of this second part on Identiy, Stereotypes and specifically upon the subject of the White Negro, I want to say that this article may offend, specifically “black” people, and their “allies”.
-But I feel that I’m uniquely positioned, a child born and growing up in the 60s and the 70s, and one who actually experienced the different threads of the various, yet in essene singular ideology on racism, classism, and of the common folks, such as my foster parents, who happened to be black, who also watched All in the Family, and the Jefferesons amongst other shows, with millions of other viewers who were irish, italian, polish, russian, japanese, and this was something they all lived, because my parents lives and others were reflected in Archie and Edith, George and Louise; Chico and the Man, Sanford and Son, James at 15, and more.
+But I feel that I’m uniquely positioned, a child born and growing up in the 60s and the 70s, and one who actually experienced the different threads of the various, yet in essence singular ideology on racism, classism, and of the common folks, such as my foster parents, who happened to be black, who also watched All in the Family, and the Jeffersons amongst other shows, with millions of other viewers who were irish, italian, polish, russian, japanese, and this was something they all lived, because my parents lives and others were reflected in Archie and Edith, George and Louise; Chico and the Man, Sanford and Son, James at 15, and more.
 They were the modern Amos and Andy, which if one was to watch that show, which was mocked by the black liberals of the modernist era, was actually a television show that exhibited both the frailty and common dignity of humankind, in other words, it was a show that allowed us to laugh at the foibles of the everyday man, which George and Archie for instance reflected, and we were growing closer as a nation.
 Charlie Pride and Charlie Gatemouth Brown (who I have the great experience of seeing live, in a Seattle Blues and Rock Roll venue), was singing country on Hee Haw, and Sammie Davis Jr. was guest starring on The Rifleman, a profoundly Christian Law and Order show.
 The unfortunate Bill Cosby was the part of the duo of characters on I Spy, and Diahann Carroll was an esteemed nurse, and Greg Morris was an essential part of Mission Impossible.
 And let me not forget Nichelle Nichols who portrayed Uhura on Star Trek.
 And I just want to add that the Waltons and Gunsmoke were amongst the staples of consumed culture in our home, Perry Mason, Hawaii Five O.

 People, in the square of their daily public and private lives, were working out and healing the mistakes of the past, embracing positive stereotypes and shattering negative stereotypes along the way.
 I know this happened, it continues to happen, and yet there is such a great denial of this natural healing ability of human beings.

 When I was in school recently, the college level the professor tried to deny that there was a period of reconciliation that happened after the civil war.
-I was so upset with him, that I point blank asked him in frustration “are you trying to tell me that there were no efforts at all at reconciliation, the rules of the gentile war effort when people who go to the battle fields, and after ward have conversation,and then the rule of war in the 1800s the chilvary that still existed, the war code, the respect one had for one’s opinions the conferedate and the union staturtes was man to man respect for the rights to have a differing opinion, bespoke of the tragedy of war, the commemoration of bravery, nobility, and honouron both sides, the humanity of the enemy, recoganized again as the brtoher.
-We forgive, forgave and moved on that if there wasn’t a reconciliation there would never have been All in the family, or the Jefferson, or Chico and the Man, and Sanford and Son, I Spy, Star Trek, …I can go on and on….
+I was so upset with him, that I point blank asked him in frustration “are you trying to tell me that there were no efforts at all at reconciliation, the rules of the gentile war effort when people who go to the battle fields, and afterward have conversation,and then the rule of war in the 1800s the chilvary that still existed, the war code, the respect one had for one’s opinions the conferedate and the union statutes was man to man respect for the rights to have a differing opinion, bespoke of the tragedy of war, the commemoration of bravery, nobility, and honour on both sides, the humanity of the enemy, recognized again as the brother.
+We forgive, forgave and moved on.
+If there had not been a reconciliation there would never have been All in the family, or the Jefferson, or Chico and the Man, and Sanford and Son, I Spy, Star Trek, …I can go on and on….

-Many of the shows that were so popular with American Audiences were celebrated Traditional Family life, and this was underpinned by the prevalent Christian Ethos of the United States, and these shows therefore acted as an extention to the the Christion principle of Love God with All Thy Might and Love Thy Neighbor as Thyself. .
+Many of the shows that were so popular with American Audiences celebrated Traditional Family life, and this was underpinned by the prevalent Christian Ethos of the United States, and these shows therefore acted as an extention to the the Christion principle of Love God with All Thy Might and Love Thy Neighbor as Thyself. .
 America during the 60s and the 70s, was still a profoundly Christian culture…even though there were forces such as the creators of Woodstock , Critical Analysis, ( a form of analysis that judges subject matter elements as oppressive or revolutionalry,) who were conspiring (and we see the results today) to destroy the fundamental Christian culture of the United States.
 Elton John sang the line God is Dead in Levon, and currently stands out in my mind as the seductive poster child of the subversion that was permeating United States society.
 Solzhenitzyn tried to warn us.
-Academia long ago commited themselves via their unbridled search for unholy pleasure as slaves to the godless authorities, ignored him.
+Academics who long ago commited themselves via their unbridled search for unholy pleasure as slaves to the godless authorities, ignored him.
 And then came the sitcom, the anti-family sit com Married without Children….